Conservation Laws For Every Quantum Measurement Outcome: Conclusion

 Thus we argue that the conservation laws in quantum mechanics need to be restated, to say that the total of a conserved quantity, summed across all systems including the preparer, is unchanged at all times and in each individual measurement outcome.

 Finally, zooming out, the results we present here sit on one end of a larger spectrum.
 We proved, with all the caveats, that conservation laws work at the {\it individual} level in what is arguably the most fundamental, yet simplest case - when a superposition of states with different values of a conserved quantity is prepared and then directly subjected to a measurement of the conserved quantity.
 The preparer plays an essential role, but the way in which it works is ultimately straightforward.
-At the other end of the spectrum, if between the preparation and measurement the system is subjected to some other interaction, the way conservation is maintained is more subtle.
-The example discussed in \cite{boxParadoxSolution}, based on a very specific and intricate example, shows the existence of an additional fundamental mechanism.
-It involves preparing a superposition of states with different values of a conserved quantity, but before the conserved quantity is measured, the superposition is subjected to some other interaction, with a ``modifier", which may affect the conserved quantity.
-We have now multiple objects involved in the process - the system of interest, the initial preparer, the modifier, and the final measuring device.
-Furthermore, the situation is so arranged that the modifier simply acts as a catalyst, not changing its own distribution of the conserved quantity, but providing an ``umbrella" underneath which far more intricate ways of conservation are possible.
-The initial preparer continues to be essential but its role is far more intricate, resulting in a ``time holistic" double non-conservation processes which in the end ensures again conservation in each particular case.
-More generally, the modifier and the measurement device could also exchange some conserved quantity with the system, and the preparers of the modifier and the measurement device could be involved.
-We believe that for all situations, the behaviour of these preparers lies somewhere within the range of the most fundamental case of this paper and that of \cite{boxParadoxSolution}.
+At the other end of the spectrum, if between the preparation and measurement the system is subjected to some other interaction, the way conservation is maintained is more subtle, and contains a few more basic ingredients \cite{boxParadoxSolution}.

 We expect that the processes discovered in \cite{boxParadoxSolution}, together with those discussed here, will lead us to establish that quantum mechanical conservation laws work at the individual case level, as opposed to merely the statistical level, in any physical situation.

-\iftoggle{pnasstyle}{ \acknow{We thank Tony Short, Paul Skrzypczyk, Yakir Aharonov and Carolina Moreira Ferrera for helpful discussions and advice.
-We are supported by the European Research Council Advanced Grant FLQuant.} \showacknow{} }{